 If you're like me, your desktop is probably your main computer folder, which means that it's probably filled with a few hundreds screenshots and random files.

-Webinar presentations are like visiting an apartment, if there's too much "you" in the room, people won't be able to contextualize the demo for their use case.
+Webinar presentations are like staging houses for sale, if there's too much "you" in the room, people won't be able to contextualize the demo for their use case.
 Removing the clutter of your desktop will definitely help.
-Remove any distractions and help your attendees focus on what you are presenting.

 On Mac, Clean does just that.
 In a single click, you can turn on and off the icons on your desktop.
 PC users may want to test Fences as an alternative.